Russian Lab Explosion Raises Question: Should Smallpox Virus Be Kept Or Destroyed?

 Those on the side of destroying the stocks say new drugs and vaccines could be tested using gene fragments that have been sequenced from the live virus as well as on similar viruses like monkeypox.
 "There is no such thing as 100% certainty regarding the potential for inadvertent release," says Dr. Jeffrey Duchin, a member of the board of the Infectious Diseases Society of America and the health officer for public health in Seattle & King County in Washington state.
 He has long supported destroying the stocks.

 But Dr. Inger Damon, who directs the CDC's work on smallpox and is in charge of its smallpox stocks, believes there is still more to be gained by continuing research on the live virus.
-"When I started [research work on the virus] in 1999, the conjecture was there were two [genome] sequences near completion and no need to sequence anymore," said Damon.
+"When I started [research work on the virus] in 1999, the conjecture was there were two [genome] sequences near completion and no need to sequence anymore," says Damon.
 Since then, researchers have found 45-plus additional strains.

 "We want to make sure we have sufficient public health measures for the global community," says Damon.
 The explosion in Russia does not make her think that the stocks should be destroyed more quickly.

 But the explosion will likely be on the agenda when the Advisory Committee on Variola Virus Research next meets at the end of October.
-"It would be reasonable to suppose this incident may be raised by [committee members] for further discussion in the context of global health security," says Dr. Rosamund Lewis, head of the WHO Smallpox Secretariat in a statement to NPR.
+"It would be reasonable to suppose this incident may be raised by [committee members] for further discussion in the context of global health security," said Dr. Rosamund Lewis, head of the WHO Smallpox Secretariat, in a statement to NPR.
 "At every meeting of the Advisory Committee ... the two [labs] provide a full update on the status of the virus stocks and any significant events and emerging issues."

 So far, the Russian incident has not led to any changes in protocol.
 The labs are inspected every two years; the Russian lab was last visited in January.
 "As the smallpox lab was not directly affected, no interim inspection is presently planned, pending further clarification of the circumstances and impact of the incident," says Lewis, who expects that the heads of the Russian lab will review the accident "so as to mitigate any future risk to their installations."

-Lewis says WHO will continue to closely monitor the conditions under which variola virus is stored and handled.
+Lewis says WHO will continue to closely monitor the conditions under which the variola virus is stored and handled.
 "The nature of the risks identified and mitigating measures will be taken into account in future inspections," Lewis said in her email to NPR.

 Even before the Russian lab explosion, a timeline was already on the minds of the committee members.
 Sylvie Briand, director of the department of infectious hazards management at WHO, told NPR this summer that based on her assessment of the committee's discussions, the smallpox stocks could possibly be destroyed in three to five years.

 And there is new pressure from the medical community to take that step.
-An editorial published in The Lancet Infectious Diseases in June pointed out that one institute that had stored stockpiles of an animal virus called rinderpest had destroyed their cache and that the French government was considering doing the same thing.
+An editorial published in The Lancet Infectious Diseases in June pointed out that one institute that had stored stockpiles of an animal virus called rinderpest had destroyed its cache and that the French government was considering doing the same thing.

 "And in the future," asked the editorial writers, "what might happen for polio?
 For mumps?
 For measles?
 Destruction of all stocks should be the ultimate goal of eradication.
 What is needed are clear requirements for exactly what medical countermeasures are required before that final step is taken."